-Many people are fanatic about riding their longboard to work every day, commonly traveling distances of a couple of miles to over 10 miles each way.
-If you’re reading this, you may be excited about the idea of riding your longboard to the office.
+Many skaters are fanatic about riding their longboard to work every day, commonly traveling distances of a couple of miles to over 10 miles each way.
+You may be excited about the idea of riding your longboard to the office.

 The best longboard for commuting should have at least some of these characteristics :

-Before we look at how to select the best commuting longboard with the above characteristics, let’s look at some of the reasons you’d want to use a longboard for commuting.
+In this article, I look at how to select the best commuting longboard with the above characteristics.
+But first, let’s look at some of the reasons you’d want to use a longboard for commuting.

 Commuting on your longboard typically involves gliding along low to the ground, silently and steadily, down long stretches of sidewalk or open road.